-“AvaTax” means the Service for calculating transactional taxes on the sale of goods and services, including sales, use, and value added taxes.
+“AvaTax” means the Service for calculating transaction taxes and certain fees and surcharges on the sale of goods and services, including sales, use, and value added taxes.
 Supplemental terms for AvaTax are located at https://www.avalara.com/avatax-terms.

-“AvaTax Excise” means the Service for excise tax calculation.
+“AvaTax Excise” means the Service for calculating excise tax and sales and use tax on excisable products.
 Supplemental terms for Avalara Excise are located at https://www.avalara.com/excise-terms.

-“AvaTax Excise Pro” means the Service for manual excise tax calculation.
+“AvaTax Excise Pro” means the Service for manually calculating excise tax and sales and use tax on excisable products.
 Supplemental terms for Avalara Excise Pro are located at https://www.avalara.com/excise-pro-terms.

-“AvaTax Exemption” means the Service for Customer to manage customer tax exemption status in AvaTax.
+“AvaTax Exemption” means the Service for managing customer tax exemption status in AvaTax.
 Customer may store AvaTax Exemption Certificates in AvaTax.

-“CertCapture” means the Service for exemption certificate storage and management.
-Supplemental terms for CertCapture are located at https://www.avalara.com/us/en/legal/certcapture.html.
+“CertCapture” means the Service for storing and managing certificates.
+Supplemental terms for CertCapture are located at https://www.avalara.com/legal/certcapture.

 “CloudConnect” means the Service that uses Avalara’s CloudConnect hardware and services.
 Supplemental terms for CloudConnect are located at https://www.avalara.com/legal/cloudconnect-terms.

-“Managed Returns Service” means the Service where Avalara prepares and files value added tax (VAT) returns and performs related notice management.
-Supplemental terms for the Managed Returns Service are located at https://www.avalara.com/eu-mrs-terms/.
+“Managed Returns Service” means the Service where Avalara prepares and files VAT registrations and returns and performs related notice management.
+Supplemental terms for the Managed Returns Service are located at https://www.avalara.com/eu-mrs-terms.

-“MatrixMaster” means the Service for determining whether individual products are subject to sales and use tax, and any other determinations set forth in an Order Document in the jurisdictions identified in an Order Document.
+“MatrixMaster” means the Service for determining whether individual products are subject to sales tax, and for making certain other product determinations, in the jurisdictions identified in an Order Document.
 Supplemental terms for MatrixMaster are located at https://www.avalara.com/matrixmaster-terms.

-“POS Service” means the Service to calculate sales and use tax for point-of-sale devices.
+“POS Service” means the Service for calculating sales and use tax for point-of-sale devices.
 Supplemental Terms for the POS Service are located at https://www.avalara.com/legal/pos-terms.

-“Streamlined Sales and Use Tax Certified Service Provider Services” means the Service Avalara provides under the Streamlined Sales Tax Initiative.
-Supplemental Terms for the Streamlined Sales and Use Tax Certified Service Provider Services are located at https://www.avalara.com/legal/sst-terms-of-use.
+“Streamlined Sales Tax & Certified Service Provider Program” means the Service Avalara provides under the Streamlined Sales Tax initiative and individual states’ certified service provider programs.
+Supplemental Terms for Avalara Streamlined Sales Tax are located at https://www.avalara.com/legal/sst-terms-of-use.

-“VAT Engine” means the Service for calculating VAT for invoices.
-Supplemental terms for VAT Engine are located at https://www.avalara.com/VAT-terms/.
+“VAT Engine” means the Service for determining VAT rates.
+Supplemental terms for VAT Engine are located at https://www.avalara.com/VAT-terms.

-“VAT Reporting” means the Service for creating and electronically filing VAT returns and other indirect compliance reports.
-Supplemental terms for VAT Reporting are located at https://www.avalara.com/VAT-terms/
+“VAT Reporting” means the Service for creating and electronically filing VAT returns and other indirect tax compliance reports.
+Supplemental terms for VAT Reporting are located at https://www.avalara.com/VAT-terms.

 b.
 Other Defined Terms.